 A Reliable Network

 Everyone needs reliable, secure and fast access to the internet throughout the entire conference experience.
-These hosting venues will be required to have Wi-Fi 6 technology to support the new hybrid demands.
+These hosting venues will be required to have Wi-Fi 6 technology to support the demands.
 It provides four times more capacity and 75 percent less latency than Wi-Fi 5 and allows for faster data transfer speeds and better performance in crowded areas where attendees use Wi-Fi connected devices.
 Wi-Fi 6 is also ideal for supporting wireless applications, such as 4K video streaming, virtual reality, augmented reality and video conferencing.
 Without it, operators simply cannot meet the technology demands of event planners and delegates.

 Supporting High-Bandwidth Activities